 My research has focused on understanding the social determinants of health that explain within group differences among Black men; developing evidence-based strategies to improve the physical and mental health of Black men; and increasing knowledge about the intersection of age, culture, and gender.

-I am also a founding Board Member of a nonprofit organization, kNEWjoy.
+I am also the Founder of the nonprofit organization, kNEWjoy.